Analysis: National interest, not votes, to get Russia into WTO

 CONGRESS TEST

-Convincing a sceptical Congress of the benefits of Russia's WTO accession poses a challenge to the Obama administration as the opposition Republicans seek a contender for next fall's presidential election.
+Convincing a skeptical Congress of the benefits of Russia's WTO accession poses a challenge to the Obama administration as the opposition Republicans seek a contender for next fall's presidential election.

-While Congress cannot directly block Russia's WTO entry, it can vote against repealing the so-called Jackson-Vanik amendment -- a 1974 provision that linked awarding most-favoured trading status to emigration rights for Soviet Jews.
+While Congress cannot directly block Russia's WTO entry, it can vote against repealing the so-called Jackson-Vanik amendment -- a 1974 provision that linked awarding most-favored trading status to emigration rights for Soviet Jews.

-Failure to repeal Jackson-Vanik would, however, allow Russia as a WTO member to deny the United States most-favoured status, in what would amount to an own goal for U.S. business interests.
+Failure to repeal Jackson-Vanik would, however, allow Russia as a WTO member to deny the United States most-favored status, in what would amount to an own goal for U.S. business interests.

 "If we don't lift Jackson-Vanik when Russia's accession becomes effective, we are at the risk of discriminatory treatment -- and we don't want that to occur," said the USRBC's Verona.